electron/electron/docs/api/app.md

 Returns whether current desktop environment is Unity launcher.

+### `app.getLoginItemStatus()` _macOS_

+Return an Object with the login item status the app.

+* `openAtLogin` Boolean - `true` if the app is set to open at login.
+* `openAsHidden` Boolean - `true` if the app is set to open as hidden at login.
+* `openedAtLogin` Boolean - `true` if the app was opened at login automatically.
+* `openedAsHidden` Boolean - `true` if the app was opened as a hidden login item.
+This indicates that the app should not open any windows at startup.
+* `restoreState` Boolean - `true` if the app was opened as a login item that should restore the state from the previous session.
+This indicates that the app should restore the windows that were open the last time the app was closed.

+### `app.setAsLoginItem([openAsHidden])` _macOS_

+Set the app as a login item.
+This will cause the app to be opened automatically on login.

+* `openAsHidden` Boolean - `true` to hide the app when opened.
+Defaults to `false`.

+### `app.removeAsLoginItem()` _macOS_

+Removes the app as a login item.
+The app will no longer be opened automatically on login.

 ### `app.commandLine.appendSwitch(switch[, value])`

 Append a switch (with optional `value`) to Chromium's command line.